- REGISTRATIONS FOR PARTICIPANTS (WITHOUT ABSTRACT UNTIL 16 OCTOBER 2022 - APPLICATION FORM).

-- acceptance/revision/rejection of the article after the double-blind review until February 29, 2020
+- Acceptance/revision/rejection of the article after the review will take place on a rolling basis until September 15, 2022

 Editorial notes for conference papers

 The article should be provided in electronic form (Microsoft Word).
 Standard A4 page with standard margins (2.5cm).
 Text should be written in Times New Roman font - 12 points, spacing between lines 1.0.
 The title of the article in bold 14 points.
 Footnotes directly in the text, e.g. (Nowak, 2009 or Nowak & Kowalski, 2016).
 If the paper contains graphs, graphics, attach the source files.
 We designate the tables at the beginning - we give the source under the table, while the captions and the source under the drawings.
-The volume of no less than 10 pages and no more than 13 pages.
+The manuscript should be 15-20 pages (6000 - 8000 words).
 Abstract with the title at the beginning of the article.
 In the end, biographical note (s).
 Published previous monographs can be found in the "Monographs" menu.
 The edition applies to the last issue published in 2019.
 The use of a PAPER TEMPLATE is obligatory.

 Ghostwriting and guest authorship